f5devcentral/terraform-azure-bigip-module/examples/bigip_azure_2nic_deploy/README.md

 ## Deploys F5 BIG-IP Azure Cloud

-This Terraform module deploys multiple 2-NIC BIG-IP ( based on instance_count) in Azure with the following characteristics:
+This Terraform module deploys multiple 2-NIC BIG-IP ( based on module count with default value as 1 ) in Azure with the following characteristics:

 BIG-IP 2 Nic with management and external interface associated with user provided subnet and security-group